acani/acani.github.com/opportunity/index.md

 ## Features

-Here are a few pending features we'll implement together:
+Here are a few pending features we'll be implementing together:

 - user registers through Facebook Connect
-- user uploads a profile picture
+- user uploads her profile picture
 - get & update iPhone's location asynchronously in the background

 ## Goal

-To complete version 1 of the app and submit it to the App Store by the end of the summer (Thursday, September 1, 2011).
+The goalo complete version 1 of the app and submit it to the App Store by the end of the summer (Thursday, September 1, 2011).
 Version 1 will include the least amount of features possible that constitute a workable & presentable private beta.

 ## Criteria